jupyter-naas/awesome-notebooks/README.md

 # Naas templates [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

+## 🎱 Naas in short
+The Naas project and its hosted version naas.ai is open-source, it transforms Jupyter Notebooks in a safe production environment thanks to [micro-services](https://docs.naas.ai/)(like a scheduler) accessible in « low-code ».<br>

+The product is based on 3 elements: features, drivers and templates.
+The **templates** enable "data geeks" to kickstart projects in minutes, the low-code **drivers** act as connectors to facilitate access to tools, and complex libraries (database, API, ML algorithm...) while the low-code **features** (scheduling, asset sharing, notifications...) enable faster iteration and deployment of outputs to end users, in a headless manner.<br>

+Naas is forever free to use with 100 credits/month.<br>
+*PS: If you contribute to our library of open-source notebooks templates, you can X2 your monthly credits 🏆*

+## 😎 About the awesome-notebooks templates
 This project is made for tech-savvy users that wants to save time building their data projects.
 <br>